Mastering Emotional Detachment for Better Chess Performance

 When a loss becomes "I am stupid" instead of "I made an inaccurate move," analysis stops and shame grows.
 This fusion blocks learning and raises anxiety in the next round.

 Solution: Separate move critique from self-judgment.
 Your rating reflects current chess skill, not intelligence or value.
-Using observer language — "I notice frustration" — weakens the habit over time.
+Using observer language, such as "I notice frustration," weakens the habit over time.

 Swinging between emotional extremes